HRH THE DUKE OF KENT KG GCMG GCVO ADC (P)

 HE George Brandis joined the Commission in May 2018 on appointment as the High Commissioner for Australia.
 He was formerly the Attorney-General in the Australian Government.
 Prior to this he was Vice-President of the Executive Council, Leader of the Government in the Senate, Minister for the Arts and Deputy leader of the Government in the Senate.
 He holds a Bachelor of Civil Law from the University of Oxford as well as the University of Queensland.

-HE Mrs Ruchi Ghanashyam joined the Commission in December 2018 upon her appointment as High Commissioner for India.
-She is a career diplomat, having joined the Indian Foreign Service in 1982.
-Most recently, she was Secretary (West) in the Ministry of External Affairs (MEA), New Delhi from April 2017 to November 2018.
-Prior to this she served in a variety of posts in Damascus, Kathmandu, Brussels, Islamabad, the United Nations in New York, High Commissioner to Ghana and later, High Commissioner to South Africa.
+HE Mrs Gaitri Issar Kumar joined the Commission in June 2020 upon her appointment as High Commissioner for India.
+She is a career diplomat, having joined the Indian Foreign Service in 1986.
+Most recently, she was serving as Ambassador of India to the European Union, Belgium, and Luxembourg.
+Prior to this she served in a variety of posts in Paris, Geneva, Kathmandu and Lisbon.
+She has served in various capacities at the Ministry of External Affairs, Government of India, New Delhi and its Missions abroad.

 AIR MARSHAL DAVID WALKER CB CBE AFC